Quezal17/StackOverflow_Analyzer/Spark/README.md

 <img src="../docs/project-overview/images/spark-streaming-logo.png" width="300" height="200">

 <a href="https://spark.apache.org/docs/latest/streaming-programming-guide.html">Apache Spark Streaming</a> is a scalable fault-tolerant streaming processing system that natively supports both batch and streaming workloads.
 Spark Streaming is an extension of the core Spark API that allows data engineers and data scientists to process real-time data from various sources, including Kafka.
-This processed data can be pushed out to file systems, databases, and live dashboards.

 ## Spark Consumer

-It was built usign Spark 3.0.0, Java 11 and <a href="https://maven.apache.org/">Apache Maven</a>.
+It was built using Spark 3.0.0, Java 11 and <a href="https://maven.apache.org/">Apache Maven</a>.

 ### Maven Dependencies